ymalitsky/ymalitsky.github.io/war_ukraine.md

 @def title = "War in Ukraine"

-It has already been two years of active war in Ukraine...
+It has already been almost three years since Russia launched a full-scale invasion of Ukraine...

 ### Science
 If you are a scientist or a student from Ukraine, this may be useful for you: